Why choose One Education for Music

 Our music specialists can plan and deliver high quality music lessons in your school, individually tailored to support your needs and learning outcomes.

-Just one day per week of the Musician in Residence programme can deliver any combination of the following:
+The Musician in Residence programme can deliver any combination of the following:

 - Music curriculum lessons (including PPA)